MicrosoftDocs/Devices-docs/surface/surface-supported-operating-systems.md

 ---
 title: Surface supported operating systems
-description: This article lists the versions of Windows that are supported on various Microsoft Surface devices, when they were released and available for purchase. ms.service: surface ms.localizationpriority: medium
+description: Discover which versions of Windows are supported on Microsoft Surface devices to ensure compatibility and optimize your Surface experience. ms.service: surface ms.localizationpriority: medium
 author: coveminer